 Memo to Request Approval of Official Duty Activity

-This memo is used to request approval of certain activities involving outside organizations which are outside your regular official duties but will be performed as part of your official duty.
-Three samples are provided, as described below.
+An official duty memo is used to request approval of certain activities involving outside organizations which are outside your regular official duties but will be performed as part of your official duties.
+Four samples are provided, as described below.

 Publication Copyright and Public Access Issues : An employee working in an official capacity is working on behalf of the NIH, not in a personal capacity.
 Without appropriate authority, employees may not sign legal documents which bind the NIH.
 Employees may NOT sign any forms from publishers or other outside entities, but must use the approved NIH forms and follow the NIH Procedure for Complying with the NIH Public Access Policy, which was distributed by OIR on May 15, 2008.
 The procedure and public access policy documents are maintained on the NIH Office of Intramural Research Source Book web site.
 Use the above link for access to the various documents